Beyond the Numbers: The Hidden Architecture of Mentoring that Works

 Methods

-Using an interpretive qualitative case study, the research examined a UK local authority mentoring program “MyTime”.
+Using a qualitative case study, the research examined a UK local authority mentoring program “MyTime”.
 Semi-structured interviews were conducted with seven mentees, seven mentors, four referrers, and two coordinators, alongside mentor focus groups and open-ended surveys.
-Reflexive thematic analysis identified patterns across experiences, emphasizing process over measurement and allowing participants to define meaningful change.
+Reflexive thematic analysis identified patterns across experiences, allowing participants to define meaningful change.

 Results

-Findings showed mentoring was purposeful, voluntary, and effortful.
-Trust emerged as foundational, built through mentors’ reliability, non-judgment, and lack of authority.
+Findings showed mentoring was purposeful, voluntary, and effortful across all parties.
+Trust emerged as foundational, built through mentors’ reliability, non-judgmental attitude, and sense of equality.
 Mentees valued being listened to and supported without agendas.
 Mentoring fostered key assets in mentees, such as self-awareness, communication skills, confidence, which enabled access to social capital, including emotional support (bonding capital) and new opportunities, information, and networks (bridging capital).

 Discussion